cheese-cracker/cheese-cracker.github.io/content/posts/money-macro.md

 Clearly, the COVID stimulus packages (UBI) caused very high inflation rates.
 Ultimately, the increase in prices of daily goods, ends up erasing all the benefits of providing money in the first place.

-Other approaches to UBI, like providing food rations and free education may work better in developing society.
+Other approaches to UBI, like providing food rations and free education may work better in most societies.

 ## Analyzing Money in a Better Way